-If the primary member is unable to attend, the designated alternate on the steering committee roster may attend in their absence and deliberate on the primary member's behalf, including any action needed during decision-making agenda items (see Section 3).
-The primary member is responsible for working with the District to ensure that the alternate is kept informed of the committee's process.
+If the primary member is unable to attend, the designated alternate on the steering committee roster may attend in their absence and deliberate on the primary member's behalf.
+The primary member is responsible for working with the District ensuring that the alternate is kept informed of the committee's process.